-Institutional Parole Associates (IPA) are assigned in each region to relay information between the Commission and the Division of Correction.
-They serve parole decisions to inmates and coordinate releases statewide.
-They are also responsible for ensuring attendees of Open Parole Hearings are informed of the process and provided an opportunity to ask questions.
+The Institutional Parole Associates (IPA) are assigned to each region as they are the liaison between the Commission and the Division of Correction.
+Their responsibilities include but are not limited to providing assistance to the Hearing Officers and Commissioners during parole and revocation hearings, conducting file review with offenders prior to the parole hearing, delivering parole decisions, explaining the appeal process and ensuring that offenders are properly released when scheduled.
+This unit is also responsible for ensuring that the attendees of Open Parole Hearings are informed of the process and provided an opportunity to ask questions.